Frequently Asked Questions

 3.How do I request and application fee waiver?

 Syracuse University processes the applications for our graduate program.
 They have agreements in place to waive the application fee for McNair Scholars, PPIA Fellows and Pickering Scholars ONLY.
 We do not waive application fees for any other applicants.
 The University would require that the Department pay any waived application fee if we grant a waiver.
 We decided we would rather use our resources to assist students with financial aid, rather than pay application fees to this central unit.
 Any requests for an application fee waiver will NOT be granted.
-We hope you understand our dilemma and appreciate this decision.
+We hope you understand and appreciate this decision.

 4.How many applications do you receive each year?
 How many are accepted?
 We typically receive about 500 - 600 applications each year for the MPA and MA IR programs.
 The average acceptance rate for both programs is about 50%.
 We generally receive 80-100 applications for the PhD and admit 6-8 students annually.